-Facebook whistleblower Frances Haugen has stressed that the new Digital Services Act (DSA) in the European Union (EU) that is under deliberations can actually tame the social network.
+Facebook whistleblower Frances Haugen has stressed that the new Digital Services Act (DSA) in the European Union (EU) under deliberations can tame the social network.

 “Rather Facebook must be made to explain any data-sets it hands over, down to the detail of the queries it uses to pull data and generate oversight audits,” she told the EU lawmakers late on Monday, reports TechCrunch.